15 of the best books for women to read in 2023

 As I shared in my post about the best books for men, I don’t think there’s such a thing as women-only books or men-only books.

-The best books for women in 2023
+The best new books of 2023 for women (and written by women)

 Maame by Jessica George